Ipotrick/Daxa/wiki/TaskGraph.md

 # Task

-The core part about any render graph is the nodes in the graph.
+The core part about any render-graph is the nodes in the graph.
 In the case of Daxa these nodes are called tasks.

 A task is a unit of work.
 It mainly consists of the used task resources (akin to parameters in a function) and a callback (akin to a function body).
 So one could think of a task as a meta function inside the graph.